Autumn term: Saturday 17 and 31 October, 14 and 28 November, 12 December 2020

-- Understanding the structure of the figure, looking at proportion and perspective.
+- Understanding the structure of the figure and head, looking at proportion and perspective.

 - Building an individual expressive composition with line and tone.

-- Understanding colour theory and mixing to interpret the figure and a range of skin tones.
+- Understanding colour theory and mixing to interpret a range of skin tones.

 - Developing skills with charcoal, graphite, coloured pastels, watercolour and acrylic paint.